How I Made a Calligraphy Binder + You Can Too!

 How I Set up my Calligraphy Binder

 Before I had made my calligraphy binder, I just had a stack of all of the calligraphy worksheets I had printed out.
-Every time I wanted to do a new worksheet I had to flip through all of my pages to find one that wasn't already done.
+Every time I wanted to do a new worksheet, I had to flip through all of my pages to find one that wasn't already done.
 (I have to keep all of my worksheets so that I can track my improvement 😁) It's very motivating to be able to see how much your calligraphy has improved.

 Obviously, I needed some organization!